137th Nicodemus Homecoming Celebration

 The University of Kansas Medical Center, School of Medicine

-In partnership with the Nicodemus Homecoming Committee (Homecoming Emancipation Celebration site)
+In partnership with the Nicodemus Homecoming Committee (Nicodemus Homecoming Celebration site)

 Students gain a basic foundation for skills and knowledge necessary in providing health care services in a culturally specific rural setting.
 There are numerous opportunities for students to participate in hands-on clinical experiences.